 - Darwin spent his life in a society where the common belief was that all species have been created by God.

-- By studying fossils and wildlife from different places, he was the first one to discover that it is possible for living organisms to change into different species over time.
+- By studying fossils and wildlife from different places, he was the first one to discover that living organisms can change into different species over time.

-- This theory was a breakthrough in the world of science, and it is now the foundation on which many other concepts are based on.
+- This theory was a breakthrough in the world of science, and it is now the foundation on which many other concepts are based.

-6. When Was Charles Darwin Born – Charles Darwin Birthday
+6. When Was Charles Darwin Born – Charles Darwin’s Birthday

 7. Where Was Charles Darwin Born – Charles Darwin Birthplace

 - He was born in The Mount House, Shrewsbury, United Kingdom.

 8. Where Is Charles Darwin From – Charles Darwin Hometown

 9. What Nationality Was Charles Darwin – Charles Darwin Nationality